torsteins/inf102f18-mandatory1/README.md

   * Your `peek()`, `contains()`, `size()`, and `getKey()` functions should take constant time.

   #### *Update (Oct 14)*
-You may test your code by solving the problem [uib.indexpq](https://uib.kattis.com/problems/uib.indexpq) at Kattis.
+You must test your code by solving the problem [uib.indexpq](https://uib.kattis.com/problems/uib.indexpq) at Kattis.
 Because this Kattis problem was added so late, we have even made the client code which solves the problem for you in [IndexMinPQClient](src/main/java/no/uib/ii/inf102/f18/mandatory1/IndexMinPQClient.java) - you only need to plug in your `IndexMinPQ` data structure in the client on line `23`.

 ## [3]&nbsp;&nbsp; Binary Search Tree (15 points)